Skip to Content

 Rather than heading to Rapa Nui, you could spend three days in the Atacama Desert.
 San Pedro de Atacama is the region’s main hub and jumping-off point for Mars-like scenery and wildlife-packed protected areas, such as the Reserva Nacional Los Flamencos.

 We’ve got a full guide to what to do in San Pedro de Atacama, while, if you want to avoid the hassle of organizing your trip, EcoChile Travel can help you plan a four-day trip to the region, including visits to local indigenous communities to learn more about the unique culture of the region.
-Mention Worldly Adventurer for a 5% discount off the tour.
+Mention Worldly Adventurer for a 5% discount on the tour.

 Traveling to Chile?
 You need these two detailed travel itineraries to help you plan a two week or 10 day trip around Chile.
 Insider tips, hotel and restaurant recommendations and travel guidance included. #Patagonia #chile #pucon #sanpedrodeatacama #atacamadesert #worldlyadventurer #chiletravel #southamericatravel #adventuretravel #travelitinerary #travelplanning